privatecoder/seplos-mqtt-rs485-add-on/README.md

 This is a Home Assistant Add-on that reads data from one or multiple V2 / V16 Seplos BMS (also called 10C and 10E) via a remote or local RS485 connection and publishes its/their stats to MQTT.

-Sensor auto discovery can be enabled (optional)
+Sensor auto discovery can be disabled (optional)

 ## Hardware requirements